Yandex Cloud

 5. Type yes and press Enter to confirm the changes.

-For logging to the container execution log, use the deployRevision REST API method for the Container resource or the ContainerService/DeployRevision gRPC API call.
+To write logs to the container execution log, use the deployRevision REST API method for the Container resource or the ContainerService/DeployRevision gRPC API call.

 Structured logsStructured logs